 This plant doesn’t grow big and shouldn’t require repotting.
-As the plant grows slowly, many people never need to transplant the Variegata.
+As the plant has a slow growth rate, many people never need to transplant the Variegata.

 However, when growing the tiger aloe from offsets, younger plants may eventually outgrow their pots.
 Transplant in the fall, when plants start growing again.